diogro/expressionVariance-manuscript/main.md

 This suggests several types of shifts in gene expression variation are possible, with different outcomes.
 We highlight three distinct possibilities:
 First, low variance genes, under strong stabilizing selection, could become more variable under stress, indicating a reduced capacity for maintaining homeostasis.
-Second, high-variance genes, expected to be reactive to changes in the environment, could become less variable, indicating reduced capacity to respond to external stimuli.
+Second, high-variance genes, expected to be reactive to changes in the environment, could become less variable, indicating a reduced capacity to respond to external stimuli.
 Third, the covariance between different genes could be altered, leading to decoherence between interdependent genes [@Lea2019-pq].
 Any one of these changes in expression variance patterns could have physiological consequences, and exploring these differences should be a major part of linking gene expression to cell phenotypes and function (see Hagai et al. [-@Hagai2018-fu] for example).
 Genes are also expected to differ in their capacity to maintain an optimal level of gene expression variance [@Macneil2011-ax].